SheffAGN/LSST-AWS/lsstinstall.md

-## Installing the LSST stack for use on an AWS HPC Cluster
+## Part 3: Installing the LSST stack for use on an AWS HPC Cluster

 Key to running an HPC Cluster - whether AWS-based or otherwise - is the operating software.
 On all its compute resources, AWS uses Amazon Machine Images (AMIs) to launch instances running the desired operating system and other software.
 Users can build-upon and customise AWS's default AMIs and save them for their own future use.
 In this respect, AMIs are not too dissimilar to Docker Images.